rehierl/abstract-properties/15-x-hierarchies-2/15-0-hierarchy-of-strings/1-0-setup-of-strings.md

 Note that, as with a setup of trees, a setup of strings can be understood to be associated with a graph that can be described as the union of all strings in `S`.
-Note however that a simple setup has no structural requirement on the path graphs of each string in `S`.
+Note however that a simple setup has no structural requirement on the strings it holds.
 That is, `U` may at this point be a directed cyclic graph.

 Note that the **well formedness** requirement (R4) is intended to ensure that any two strings in a setup are disjoint, related (i.e. one is a substring of